rishabh727/basic-keyword-2/README.md

   # networking-->>
   networking :

-  1 - public networking
+  1 - **public networking** - A public network is a type of network wherein anyone, namely the general public, has access and through it can connect to other networks or the Internet.

-  2 - private networking
+  2 - **private networking** - In Internet networking, a private network is a computer network that uses a private address space of IP addresses.
+These addresses are commonly used for local area networks (LANs) in residential, office, and enterprise environments.
+Both the IPv4 and the IPv6 specifications define private IP address ranges.

-  3 - proxy or reverse proxy
+3 **proxy** - A proxy server is a system or router that provides a gateway between users and the internet.
+Therefore, it helps prevent cyber attackers from entering a private network.

-  4 - DNS ( public or privete )
+4 - **DNS ( public or privete )** - All computers on the Internet, from your smart phone or laptop to the servers that serve content for massive retail websites, find and communicate with one another by using numbers.
+These numbers are known as IP addresses.

 5 - IPv4 & IPv6 protocl